MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Mutation tools and operators proposed for traditional programming languages

 \subsubsection{\acf{SOR}~\cite{major2011, major2014, muJavaMethodLevelOperators, mutmut, stryker.net, go-mutesting2}}

-Like \hyperref[sec:logicalOperators]{\emph{logical operators}}, \ac{SOR} operates over bit-vector types.
+Like \hyperref[sec:logicalOperators]{\emph{logical operators}}, shift ones operate over bit-vector types.
 Dafny supports the binary shift operators $<<$ and $>>$.
 Since there are no unary shift operators, insertion or deletion cannot be applied.